cordelllouisiana/dirtFinder/README.md

 # dirtFinder

-Hi thanks for viewing my code submission.
+Hi thanks for viewing Dirt Finder.

 Please use command line and have node js installed as a prereq.